John Coltrane (1926-1967) was the greatest saxophonist who ever lived, only Charlie Parker comes close.

 “Alabama” was Coltrane’s response to the Birmingham Alabama Klu Klux Klan bombing of the 16th Street Baptist Church on September 15, 1963.

-“Alabama” is one of the most achingly beautiful composed pieces John William Coltrane ever delivered to the masses.
+“Alabama” is one of the most achingly beautiful sermons John William Coltrane ever delivered to the masses.

 Photo used with permission: John Coltrane